Social Innovation Academy (SINA)

 Who will work alongside your organization in the project idea?
 (1,000 characters)

 Denis has been a refugee from South Sudan in the Bidi Bidi Refugee Camp in Uganda.
 He joined SINA and started to derive a strength from his difficult past to impact the lives of other refugees, just as SINA had transformed his life.
-He created a team of 6 other refugees and is implementing SINA in the Bidi Bidi refugee camp since April 2018.
+He created a team with six other refugees and together the team started implementing SINA in the Bidi Bidi refugee camp since April 2018.

-Patrick, Raphael and Victor were the first ones to do the same in 2016 and replicate the SINA model independently as "OPPORTUNIGEE" in the Nakviale Refugee camp: https://challenges.openideo.com/challenge/youth-empowerment-challenge/ideas/opportunigee-refugees-creating-their-own-opportunities
+Patrick, Raphael and Victor were the first ones to do the same in 2016 and replicate the SINA model independently as "OPPORTUNIGEE" in the Nakivale Refugee camp: https://challenges.openideo.com/challenge/youth-empowerment-challenge/ideas/opportunigee-refugees-creating-their-own-opportunities

 Just like those two teams, we are enabling marginalized youth to create their own versions of SINA in their different communities.
 The beneficiaries become the ones owning and running SINA.
-Every SINA is its independent organization, yet all live the same model.
+Every SINA becomes an independent organization, yet all live and run the same SINA model.